brycemcd/learning-stats-again/distributions.md

 #### Q-Q plot

 [A Q-Q graph](http://en.wikipedia.org/wiki/Q%E2%80%93Q_plot) displays a plot of two distributions for comparison.
-For a normal distribution, the data will fall along the x=y line.
-The data will be concentrated in the middle of the graph with few points falling outside the x=y line.
+For a normal distribution, the data will fall along the y=x line.
+The data will be concentrated in the middle of the graph with few points falling outside the y=x line.

 ### Bell Curve